nhatquang261002/class_managing/README.md

 ## Using Firebase for Cloud, Auth and Flutter

-I'm building this project Web-based for my Project
+I'm building this project Web-based for my Project subject at Hanoi University of Science and Technology